Implementing Risk-Based Maintenance (RbM) | Broken Down in Layman’s Terms

 Let’s measure the failure impact:

 Generator 11 – This generator is used by the mobile night crew to provide electricity for lighting.
-If it breaks, the crew cannot continue their work, which costs $5,000 in wasted time, labor project delays, etc. Repair costs are normally $300 dollars per breakdown.
+If it breaks, the crew cannot continue their work, which costs $5,000 in wasted time, labor project delays, etc. Repair costs are normally $300 per breakdown.

 Generator 12 – This is an old generator that rarely gets used.
 This generator’s failure doesn’t have a huge impact.
 Repair work, wasted time, labor, etc. costs only $500.
-Repair costs are normally $300 dollars per breakdown.
+Repair costs are normally $300 per breakdown.

 Generator 13 – This machine is used for random work out in the yard.
 Random work out in the yard isn’t urgent, but it does cost money when it can’t be completed.
 The estimated loss in wasted time, labor, etc. is $2,500.
-Repair costs are normally $200 dollars per breakdown.
+Repair costs are normally $200 per breakdown.

 Consequence of Failure Scale